sustglobal/dev-center/jekyll/_docs/reporting/dataset-guide.md

 The naming convention for the historic risk exposure datasets is as follows:
 **sustglobal_asset_his_risk_{dataset_name}.csv**

-In these files, each row corresponds to one asset location, and there are individual columns for each month from Jan 2010 to Dec 2020 for Cyclone exposure; each year from 2001 to 2021 for Wildfire; and each year from 2012 to 2021 for Flooding.
+In these files, each row corresponds to one asset location, and there are individual columns for each month from Jan 2010 to Dec 2022 for Cyclone, Heatwave, Sea-Level Rise, Water Stress, and Wildfire exposure.
+For historical flood risk, the data spans Jan 2012 to April 2022.

 #### Interpretation
 The example we are looking at here is called **sustglobal_asset_his_risk_MRTG_demo.csv**